Home

 One of the game rangers in the Kruger Park said to us:

-"If leopards had cameras they would have plenty pictures of people - all the people that sped past them and did not see the leopards"!
+"If leopards and cheetahs had cameras they would have plenty pictures of people - all the people that sped past them and did not see them"!

 Return from See the Game to Game Viewing Tips